osic/ref-impl-kolla/documents/2-osic-inventory-docker-registry.md

 sudo service docker restart
 ```

 You should have successfully created docker registry on your deployment host.
-Next step is to push docker images in registry.
+Next step is to deploy Kolla on target nodes.